preston176/AI-Gen/README.md

 - **Speech To Text:** Convert real-time audio speech into text dynamically.
 - **Text Summarization:** Summarize large amounts of text into a concise summary.

-- *More features to be added in the future.* - Audio Generation, Text-to-speech, user Auth, Dark Mode / Light mode
+- *More features to be added in the future.* - Audio Generation, Text-to-speech.

 ## Demo